Quantum many-body Jarzynski equality and dissipative noise on a digital quantum computer: Simulation on Quantum Computers

 As a final Hamiltonian, we chose the simple Hamiltonian

 which is already diagonal in the computational basis, such that measurements in the eigenbasis of $H_\mathrm{f}$ are straightforward.
-Overall, the choice of the initial and final Hamiltonians, which are either already diagonal in the computational basis, or a circuit is known to diagonalize them in practice, enables us to perform a two-point measurement protocol for determining the work; this is essential to measure the left-hand side of the Jarzynski equality, cf.~Eq.~\eqref{eq:Jarzynski}.
+Overall, the choice of the initial and final Hamiltonians, which are either already diagonal in the computational basis, or where a circuit is known to diagonalize them in practice, enables us to perform a two-point measurement protocol to determine the work; this is essential to measure the left-hand side of the Jarzynski equality, cf.~Eq.~\eqref{eq:Jarzynski}.

-The partition functions for the initial and final ensemble and thus the free energy difference can be computed exactly for our choice of Hamiltonians.
+The partition functions for the initial and final ensemble (and thus the free energy difference) can be computed exactly for our choice of Hamiltonians.
 The transverse field Ising model is equivalent to a system of non-interacting fermions